 Community and Youth Work

-Contact details for the Youth Club & all youth activities:
+Contact details for the Youth Club & all our youth activities:

 What Zebra brings

-Good things happen when we humans get together to run our lives and our communities ourselves.
+Good things happen when people get together to run our lives and our communities ourselves.

-The Zebra line-up features members who are qualified and experienced community development workers and others who are life-long community activists.
+The Zebra line-up includes qualified and experienced youth / community development workers and others who are life-long community activists.